Untuxed/sabresGoalLamp/README.md

 - The script assumes that the Sabres are in the Eastern Time Zone (ET) and calculates game start times accordingly.
 It may need adjustments for other time zones.

 - Ensure that your audio files (goal songs) are in the correct format and their paths are correctly specified in the `SabresGoalSongs.json` file.

+- The `audioFiles` folder should be included when you clone the GitHub repository.

 - The script uses the NHL API, which may have rate limits and may require an API key for extensive use.